kb100/signal-authenticator/README.md

 authentication tokens are sent.
 Follow the instructions below for your desired mode.

-### Option 1: All tokens sent from one signal number ownder by sysadmin (recommended)
+### Option 1: All tokens sent from one signal number owned by sysadmin (recommended)

 Install [signal-cli](https://github.com/AsamK/signal-cli).